 In recent years, cross-breed dogs have become as popular – if not more so – than pedigree animals.
 We are talking here about carefully bred hybrid dogs, not mere mongrels!
-Such dogs are popular for good reason; breeding two dogs of good temperament pretty much guarantees a friendly and loyal animal, and with many different sizes to choose from, you can have a dog that suits any type of home.
-Also, many of these breeds do not shed their hair, and those that do shed very little.
+Such dogs are popular for good reason; breeding two dogs of good temperament pretty much guarantee a friendly and loyal animal, and with many different sizes to choose from, you can have a dog that suits any type of home.
+Also, many of these breeds do not shed their hair and those that do shed very little.

 If you are looking for a small, attractive and enjoyable dog, one that is easy to train and would make a great family pet, we can recommend you check out the Chiweenie.
 Not the most common of the cross-breeds, this lovely animal is the offspring of a Chihuahua and a Dachshund, so the cuteness factor is guaranteed!
 To find out if this little dog is the one for you, let us give you all the information we can.